izumisu/blog/index.md

 The phone is perhaps, the easiest device that could be used in any scenery.
 Whether come to toilet, or bed, or waiting red light, or anything, it just so easy to pick up, and then, make the "pick-up" habit firmly enough.

 So, how to break it?

 To me, I have no choice.
 Because I have to do the github project and find a job.
 If keep picking up phone, I will definitely lose any chance of finding jobs.
 So I just throw it into the box.

 After some checks on web, I find some advice, listed below:

-    Know the motivation of get rid of the addicted.
+1. Know the motivation of get rid of the addicted.
-    Make your phone less attracted.(for me i use before launcher).
+2. Make your phone less attracted.(for me i use before launcher).
-    Mute whatever you could mute.
+3. Mute whatever you could mute.
-    Put it away when in door.
+4. Put it away when in door.

-These are the advice that I think useful, you could pick up one or two and just start it.
+These are the advice that I think is useful, you could pick up one or two and just start it.